emilymaxie/truffle-ballot/blog-post.md

   })
 });

-it("should be initialized with one proposal using the constuctor", function() {
+it("should be initialized with one proposal using the constructor", function() {
   var ballotInstance;
   const FIRST_PROPOSAL_HEX = '46495253542050524f504f53414c';
   return Ballot.deployed().then(function(instance) {